AeolusAtHKU/Kai-Tak-Accessibility-Map/README.md

-# Spatial Equity Analysis: MTR Accessibility in Kai Tak Development (KTD)
+# Mapping Spatial Equity in Transit-Oriented Development: A Case Study of Accessibility in the Kai Tak Development Area (KTD)

 ---